DevExpress-Examples/out-of-maintenance-xamarin-forms-logify-client-app/README.md

-# Mobile UI for Xamarin.Forms: Logify Client App
+# Mobile UI for Xamarin.Forms: Error Monitoring Client App

-This example demonstrates how to implement a mobile client for [Logify](https://logify.devexpress.com) – our automated application monitoring and crash reporting system.
+This example demonstrates how to implement a mobile client for an automated application monitoring and crash reporting system.
 The application uses sample data and contains the following pages:

 - [Reports](./CS/LogifyMobile/LogifyMobile/Views/Reports) - Displays a list of crash reports/exception events.
 - [Exception Report](./CS/LogifyMobile/LogifyMobile/Views/ReportDetails) – This screen is activated when a user taps an item on the Reports list and displays detailed information on the selected exception/crash event.
-- [Monitored Apps](./CS/LogifyMobile/LogifyMobile/Views/Apps) - Displays a list of all registered applications (apps that are tracked/monitored by Logify).
+- [Monitored Apps](./CS/LogifyMobile/LogifyMobile/Views/Apps) - Displays a list of all tracked/monitored applications.
 - [App Details](./CS/LogifyMobile/LogifyMobile/Views/AppDetails) – Displays detailed information on a monitored application.
 - [Statistics](./CS/LogifyMobile/LogifyMobile/Views/Reports) – Allows users to inspect the overall “health” of an application.